nicholasyager/overgrown-to-thriving/presentation.md

 ---

-# dbt projects can be tricky to scale
+# dbt projects are tricky to scale

 1. Large organizations tend toward decentralization
 2. Decentralization can lead to inconsistent standards and significant overhead